 Getting to Yelapa

-Taking a Tour to Yelapa
+Take a Tour to Yelapa

 If we are ever lucky enough to visit this piece of paradise again, we will go on this Yelapa and Majahuitas Beach Adventure.
-This seven-hour tour sails from Puerto Vallarta to both Yelapa and Majahuitas offering snorkelling, kayaking, swimming, and the waterfall hike above.
+This seven-hour tour sails from Puerto Vallarta to both Yelapa and Majahuitas, offering snorkelling, kayaking, swimming, and the waterfall hike above.
 It includes continental breakfast, lunch, and an open bar on the sail back to Puerto Vallarta.

 There is now a road that leads to the outskirts of Yelapa, but it is used for commercial purposes.
 Even the village’s official site recommends avoiding the road and taking a boat.
 Nothing more needs to be said about it.